paavohuhtala/customs/readme.md

 Why is `customs` so much faster?

 - It doesn't implement _exactly_ the same feature set as `ts-prune`.
-While this is important for keeping the benchmark fair, I believe reaching feature parity with `ts-prune` would not have a considerabale effect on performance.
+While this is important to disclose to keep the benchmark fair, I believe reaching feature parity with `ts-prune` would not have a considerabale effect on performance.
 I'll cover this in slightly more detail in the next section.
 - It uses swc which has a really fast EcmaScript / TypeScript parser.
 - It is written in Rust, and therefore benefits from native code and no garbage collection.
 - Since Rust has no runtime the program starts very quickly, which has a large impact with smaller codebases.